ysgiraldo/ysgiraldo/README.md

 ## About me

-- 🎓 I am Economist from Universidad de Medellín and at the moment Analytics student at Universidad Nacional.
+- 🎓 I am Economist from Universidad de Medellín and Analytics student at Universidad Nacional.

 - 🌎 Currently living in Medellín, Colombia